Tokujin Yoshioka

+Tokujin Yoshioka was born in Saga Prefecture, Japan in 1967.
 After graduating from the Kuwasawa Design School in Tokyo in 1988, he studied under the designers Shiro Kuramata and Issey Miyake.

-He established Tokujin Yoshioka Inc. in 2000.
+He established his own shop, Tokujin Yoshioka Inc., in 2000.

-Being active in the fields of design, architecture and contemporary art, he creates works under the theme of light and nature, which also reflect the Japanese idea of beauty.

-By using immaterialistic elements, such as light, creates expressions that is unique, surpassing the concept of shape.

 He has designed for Issey Miyake and other global companies such as Cartier, Swarovski, Louis Vuitton, Hermès, Toyota, and Lexus, and has been announcing new works at Salone del Mobile Milano(world's largest international furniture exhibition) in collaboration with Italian furniture brands, including Kartell, Moroso, Glas Italia and Driade.

-He has won many international awards, including Design Miami Designer of the Year, presented to a designer who has made the most significant contribution to design globally, Elle Deco International Design Awards Designer of the Year and Milano Design Award.
+Style

+Active in the fields of design, architecture and contemporary art, he creates works under the theme of light and nature, which also reflect the Japanese idea of beauty.
+By using immaterial elements, such as light, he creates unique expressions that go beyond the concept of shape.

 Representative works

 Chairs created out of natural structure, 2001

 Paper chair 'Honey-pop' (2000) is a chair that changes shape from plane to three-dimensional.
 By spreading open a 1 cm layer of 120 layers of thin paper, a honeycomb structure is born, and only when a person sits on it, the shape is fixed and the work is completed.
 'PANE chair' (2006) is made like fiberous structure of plants, creating a structure with thin fibers of 1mm intertwining.
 During the production process, a block made of fibers is placed in a paper duct and put in oven as if baking a bread and by adding heat, the form of chair is shape memorized and completed.
 Chair made of natural crystals 'Venus – Natural crystal chair' (2008) is a work that is transformed into a chair by growing natural crystals in a water tank to create crystalline structure.